PhD in Comparative Literature

 Check out the International Student and Scholar Services (ISSS) office for useful resources.

-- Engage politics and philosophies of comparatism
+- The politics and practices of comparatism

 Proficiency in two languages (other than English) is required for the degree.
 Students whose first language is not English may waive one of the two required languages; no other waivers are possible.
 For more information, see the Graduate Language Examination Policies.